itchio/itch-docs/integrating/compatibility-policy.md

 ### .tar, .tar.gz, .tar.bz2 archives \(Gold tier\)

-TAR is a funny beast.
+TAR is a funny beast[^9].
 It was designed for backing data on tapes, so it's a linear format.
 It doesn't specify compression, so the entire stream is compressed with something else.

 For .tar \(uncompressed\), .tar.gz \(gzip, a variant of DEFLATE\), and .tar.bz2 \(bzip2, an odd format in itself[^8]\), the installation can be paused anywhere.

 ### tar.xz archives \(Silver tier\)

-[^10]: Enter footnote here.

 [^1]: Extractors on Linux & macOS tend to forget about file permissions \(notably, the executable bit\), but that's 100% on them.